helloafterworld/data-science-no-tabi/README.md

 # data-science-no-tabi
-A journey to be a professional Data Analyst in FinTech Industries, GIT
+A journey to be a professional Data Analyst in Pharmacy Industries, GIT